Somebody somewhere knows what the exact average car accident settlement is in the State of California.

 On your side, you have your personal injury attorney whose job it is to protect the value of your claim and ensure that you are compensated for the full extent of your damages.

-Talk to a Bay Area Car Accident Injury Attorney Today
+Talk to a Bay Area Attorney for Help with Your California Car Accident Settlement

 Car accident settlements are complex affairs.
-You have competing interests who are locked against one another.
-Wakeford Gelini helps those involved in car accidents receive the full value of their damages.
-Give us a call or talk to us online in order to set up an appointment today.
+You have competing interests locked against one another.
+The Wakeford Law Firm helps those involved in car accidents receive the full value of their damages.
+Give us a call or talk to us online to get the most out of your California car accident settlement.